 How to clean epoxy floors?

-Cleaning and maintaining your epoxy floors is essential to maintaining its appeal and durability.
+Cleaning epoxy floors is essential to maintaining its appeal and durability.
 However, sometimes it may be necessary to remove old paint to refresh the look of your flooring.

 Four common ways to clean epoxy floors and remove old paint